nleanba/typst-marginalia/lib.typ

 ///
 ///     If partial dictionary is given, it will be filled up with defaults.
 /// - outer (dictionary): Outside/right margins.
 Analogous to `inner`.
-/// - top (relative length): Top margin.
+/// - top (length): Top margin.
-/// - bottom (relative length): Bottom margin.
+/// - bottom (length): Bottom margin.
 ///
 ///     These are not used for any of the Marginalia-functionality, they are only used when passed to @@page_setup().
 /// - book (boolean): If ```typc true```, will use inside/outside margins, alternating on each page.
 If ```typc false```, will use left/right margins with all pages the same.